 Overcoming real-time obstacles (39%), increasing creativity and imagination (37%), and traveling the world without moving (37%) could be the biggest benefits of the metaverse.

-In fact, 72% of study participants whose health doesn’t allow them to do sports and enjoy the outdoors would voluntarily join the virtual social spaces primarily for the purposes of art and entertainment.
+In fact, 72% of study participants whose health doesn’t allow them to do sports and enjoy the outdoors would voluntarily join the virtual social spaces primarily for the purposes of art and accessibility to entertainment.
 Furthermore, 61% of them would like to try extreme sports in the metaverse, like skydiving or bungee jumping.

 But if all of this is possible… do we immerse in the “epic games” of the metaverse completely, and never come back?
 What happens to our identity then?